Field Trips

 Location: Billy Creek State Wildlife Area

 Join trip leader Sue Riffle to learn how to use musical vocabulary to identify bird sounds on this walk.
-Field trip attendees must have a valid state hunting or fishing license or SWA pass.
+Field trip attendees must have a valid state hunting or fishing license or SWA pass (Purchase license online for access to State Wildlife Areas or at any CPW license agent. $11.96/year for seniors!).
+There is a limit of 24 participants!
+Sign up now!

 Colorado West Land Trust Equinox Field Series